 In June 2016 the FNSB updated the MS4 map to include the locations of all industrial facilities and activities covered by the APDES MSGP in the Fairbanks area.
-In February 2017 the FNSB published an updated online MS4 map of industrial activity storm water permits at:
+In February 2017 the FNSB published an updated online MS4 map of industrial activity stormwater permits.
+Subsequently the City of Fairbanks published its own GIS layers, in coordination with UAF and DOT&PF co-permittees, which includes the required inventory and mapping of Industrial facilities.
+GIS mapping layers are found here:

-https://gisportal.fnsb.us/enterprise/apps/webappviewer/index.html?id=37bbc56b8f73477f8ee1c0f2ec2d 161c.
+https://fbx.maps.arcgis.com/apps/instant/sidebar/index.htmlappid=c589f62ca7b74fb4833f8d4 db0fe68a3